 This is where product placement comes in.

 On a different note, product placement makes the best use of consumers’ buying behaviour.
-Due to its strong effect, some may consider product placement to be manipulative or unethical.
+Due to its strong effect, some may consider product placement manipulative or unethical.

 However, putting ethics aside, product placement is smart because it aims to influence the audience by targeting three powerful factors: psychology, relevance to reality, and relevance to the storyline.